pattonsgirl/CEG2350/docs/Labs/Lab01/LabGuide.md

 In Lab 01, you will also be taked with making your own repository to build a GitHub **profile repository**.
 This means you'll start your git journey with two whole repos!

-[!WARN] There will be an extra credit open at the end of the semester to submit a repository for work done outside of this course.
+**WARNING** There will be an extra credit open at the end of the semester to submit a repository for work done outside of this course.
 This could be a personal project, a repo for another course, or a repo created for some competition.
 Don't wait til the last minute, plan ahead!

 # Lab Procedure